OscarBackman92/Battleship_PP3_CI/README.md

 - Gareth McGirr - (https://github.com/Gareth-McGirr/motorcycle-rental-management) for readme tips.
 - Sweden Community slack group for tips and inspiration.
 - W3C tutorials were used as a reference for python functions throughout this project.
-- Last but definetly not the least Dasiy McGirr my mentor doe putting up with me.
+- Last but definitely not the least Dasiy McGirr my mentor doe putting up with me.

 ## Thank you